Italy Imposes National Curfew, Locked Down red Zones - UrduPoint

 Italy Imposes National Curfew, Locked Down 'red Zones'

-From Thursday, Italy's 60 million residents will be required to stay home from 10:00 pm until 5:00 am except for work or health reasons under a new decree signed by Prime Minister Giuseppe Conte.
+From Friday, Italy's 60 million residents will be required to stay home from 10:00 pm until 5:00 am (2100-0400 GMT) except for work or health reasons under the new decree signed by Prime Minister Giuseppe Conte.

+The government had originally said the new curbs would begin on Thursday, but later delayed them by a day to give businesses affected by the new clampdowns more time to prepare.
+They are set to run through December 3.

+"We don't have alternatives," Conte said during a televised press conference Wednesday night.

-In the handful of high-risk "red zones", retail stores not selling essential goods such as food and pharmaceuticals are to shut, and people will be restricted from travelling outside their home town or city.
+In the handful of high-risk "red zones", retail stores not selling essential goods such as food and pharmaceuticals are to shut, people will be prohibited from circulating freely except for work, health and emergency reasons, and from travelling outside their home town or city.

 Travel between some regions is to be restricted as well.